 But Tedford was convinced enough that Riley had won the starting job to name him the No. 1 signal-caller last week.
 Riley struggled during the early portion of camp but came on during the second half.
 Longshore's camp went in the other direction — he started off hot but seemed to cool off when Riley heated up.
 Tedford said that Longshore will play against the Spartans and the position continually will be evaluated throughout the season.

 2. Have the Bears cured what ailed them during the second half of last season?
 The Bears seem certain that whatever chemistry or leadership problems plagued them during last year's meltdown are behind them.
-Training camp practices were spirited, and players such as center Alex Mack and linebacker Zack Follett
+Training camp practices were spirited, and players such as center Alex Mack and linebacker Zack Follett have emerged as leaders.

 But it's a little easier to be touchy-feely with one another when a game hasn't been played and adversity hasn't struck.
 It remains to be seen how this team will handle the down times.
 Don't forget that the Bears insisted team chemistry was better than ever heading into last year.